mesosphere/marathon/docs/docs/upgrade/network-api-migration.md

 - `container.docker.network` : Removed.
 - `portDefinitions` : Remains the same.
 - `networks` : Added.
-Optional (in this instancef).
+Optional (in this instance).
 Default is host mode.
 - `networks[x].mode` : Is `host` for Bridge Network.

 ### Important Notes